essenius/MqttNotifier/README.md

 The default topic is alert/#.
 Two optional parameters can be used after this base: the message type and the title.
 So, for example, alert/error/Office will show notification with the error icon , and use the title Office.

+I've tested it with plain connections, SSL connections and credentials.
+I haven't tested client certificates.

 # Release Notes
 |Date|Note|
 |---|---|